arinima17/SerenitySounds/README.md

 # serenity_sounds
 Introducing "SerenitySounds": a webpage offering tranquil night music for deep sleep.
 Soft hues of blue and purple adorn the page, accompanied by subtle animations of stars and gentle moonlit landscapes.
 The page offers a curated selection of soothing night music, featuring calming instrumental compositions and nature sounds, aimed at promoting relaxation and restful sleep.
-The website link - serenitysound.ccbp.tech
+The website link - serenitysounds.ccbp.tech